openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 - `Block` node (partial):
     - `nodes: ArrayList<Node>`: Expressions and declarations within the block

-Each component is a `public mut prop`, meaning it can be inspected and updated.
-The results of such updates are demonstrated in the following examples.
+Each component is a `public mut prop` and can therefore be inspected and updated.
+The results of updates are demonstrated through examples.

 ### BinaryExpr Example